Problematy/goodmap/docs/plugins.rst

 Both are the same plugin kind.
 Each sets ``config.field`` to the type it attaches to and, optionally, ``config.order``; lower order is more innermost, higher order wraps further out.
-A wrapper must have a renderer beneath it (a built-in, or one it depends on).
+A wrapper must have a renderer beneath it (a type rendered server-side — one of goodmap's own, or a plugin's shortcode — or a renderer plugin it depends on).

 .. _plugins-configuration: